 Doc Audit & Project Scoping Playbook for Freelance Tech Writers

-- Freelance writers serving startups, dev tool makers, and SaaS platforms
+- Freelance writers serving startups, dev tool makers, and SaaS platforms.

 - Scope: Define deliverables, priorities, milestones, and acceptance criteria.